TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 \paragraph{\textbf{Move}}

 The move step of the algorithm selects the next node to expand.
 We see that population based methods (Beam Search, Sampling and SMC) all move.
 I.e. they change which nodes are active after an application of the decoding function.
 MCTS and ASAP are both stationary meaning that they never move from the tree's root node.
-Despite not moving, the rolled-out sequences are stored within the tree and used to calculate the end condition $\rho$ and used within the aggregation function $\otimes$ to allow the framework to terminate and return the most promising sequences.
+Best-first search is trajectory-based: it activates the highest scoring expandable node in the tree, which may lie on a different branch after a rejected continuation has been downweighted and the search has backtracked to the start of the last line.
+Even though MCTS and ASAP remain at the root during move, their rolled-out sequences are still stored within the tree and used to calculate the end condition $\rho$ and within the aggregation function $\otimes$ to allow the framework to terminate and return the most promising sequences.